YaFlay/KoshkiBot/README.md

 # KoshkiBot
 This bot was created by my friend, but I continued to support it.
-Some functions deleted
+Some functions deleted.
+Need to rewrite